What does McCann Manchester do?

 Chris argues that diary studies are one of the most underused tactics for understanding the customer experience, particularly when combined with journey mapping and usability testing.
 Together, they bridge the gap between your online and offline experiences and enable you to understand how customers are thinking and feeling between post-purchase and the actual product arriving.

-These findings can then be brought upstream onto your website, allowing you to enrich the digital customer journey insights surfaced using the Contentsquare platform with additional real-world insights.
+These findings can then be brought upstream onto your website, allowing you to enrich the customer journey insights surfaced using the Contentsquare all-in-one Experience Intelligence platform with additional real-world insights.
 By uniting your online and offline CX, you can create consistent experiences that delight your customers—and keep them coming back for more.